Colours by

 England's first trip to post-war

-Germany, to Berlin in 1956, surprisingly saw the teams wearing exactly the same
+Germany, to Berlin in 1956, surprisingly, saw the teams wearing exactly the same

-exception.
+exceptions.
 England had temporarily discarded the crescents with the

-opposition team name underneath the emblem.
+opposition team name underneath the emblem and their numbers were now gold,

 Nine more years passed before England